 APIS, TSA and DOT Authorization Info for Non-U.S. Registered Business Aircraft

 For business-aviation operators, the Advance Passenger Information System (APIS) process is generally trouble-free, so long as the rules and requirements are well understood and followed.
 However, incorrect filings can result in delays and potential fines.
 It’s important to keep in mind that filing APIS does not negate the requirement to notify customs of your arrival.
-A qualified 3rd-party provider should be able to advise you on the latest APIS filing requirements and help manage APIS revisions.
+Contact Universal’s Global Regulatory Services Team for the latest APIS filing requirements and to help manage APIS revisions.
 Here are some important points to know:

 1. APIS process is different for private non-revenue as opposed to charter (non-scheduled commercial) operators